 - Liver resections can be used for people who want to donate part of their liver to a loved one during a live donor liver transplant.

+A cancerous tumor is the most common reason for liver resection.
 Cancerous tumors in the liver are one of the following:

 Primary: Originated in the liver